18F/handbook/_pages/about-us/offices/chicago.md

 ### <a id="onboarding"></a>Attend onboarding?

 GSA onboarding is typically done on alternating Mondays at 1:00 p.m. in Room 3722, in the NW corner of the 37th floor.
-18F onboarding varies by division-- you should receive an email confirming the times that you will meet with your team.
-To allow yourself enough time to get set up on the GSA network, please arrive at 8 a.m. on the second day of your first week, and Ethan Heppner (18F Chicago's office operations coordinator) will help walk you through.
+TTS onboarding varies by division-- you should receive an email confirming the times that you will meet with your team.
+To allow yourself enough time to get set up on the GSA network, please arrive at 8 a.m. on the second day of your first week, and Ethan Heppner (TTS Chicago's office operations coordinator) will help walk you through.

 ### <a id="access-building-after-hours"></a>Access the building after hours?